 The health of your HVAC system is vital to the comfort inside your home.
 The HVAC both heats and cools the air to keep the temperature comfortable.
 It’s located both inside and outside the house which means each portion needs different attention.
 If you fail to stay on top of maintenance, you’ll experience high energy bills, poor air quality, and a possible system breakdown.
 Fortunately, these things are avoidable for the most part if you regularly inspect your unit on your own and with the help of a professional.
 Inspection on your own is preventive.
 There are small things you can do as a homeowner that will go a long way in energy and financial savings.
 Hiring a professional HVAC contractor adds to your arsenal.
 Professionals can come in and ensure that parts are clean, free from obstruction, and working correctly.
 Unless you are a professional, a little guidance will go a long way.
 That’s why we created this maintenance checklist.
 It’s designed to help you know what and how often your equipment needs to be cleaned.
 We’ve even articulated when you should hire a service professional.
 The more you know, the better your system will run.

-It’s hard to know how to keep your unit healthy if you don’t understand the different components of your HVAC system HVAC sits both inside and outside the home and is comprised of many working parts.
+It’s hard to know how to keep your unit healthy if you don’t understand the different components of your HVAC system.
+The HVAC system is both inside and outside the home and is comprised of many working parts.
 Damage to one could lead to problems with another.
 The below illustration provides you with general information and locations for the different parts.
 We’ve also listed their function and how they work.
-Knowledge of this kind is essential to the preventative treatment you will need to keep the unit healthy all year long.
+This knowledge is essential to the preventive treatment you will need to keep the unit healthy all year long.

 Supplies the air throughout the home.
-Issues with the duct will cause the equipment to overwork and can lead in higher energy bills.
+Issues with the duct will cause the equipment to overwork and can lead to higher energy bills.

-Set your thermostat to use the A/C and the evaporator coil kicks in to cool the air.
-Problems with this component and you have no cold air.
+Set your thermostat to use the AC and the evaporator coil kicks in to cool the air.
+If you experience problems with this component, you won’t have cold air.

 Air Handling Unit